ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 If we allow using convertibility as a premise to reduction (which may not be possible in all type systems), we can add the following computation rule.
-If congruence carried all of the relevant types with it, as is the case with `cong'`, avoiding typing premises and typed convertibility is possible as well.
+If congruence carried all of the relevant types with it, as is the case with `cong'`, avoiding typing premises is possible as well.

 ```
 Γ ⊢ p : a ≡ b
 Γ ⊢ a : A
 Γ ⊢ b : A
 Γ ⊢ f : A → B
-Γ ⊢ f a ≈ f b : B
+Γ ⊢ f a ≈ f b
 ───────────────────────── cong-comp'
 Γ ⊢ cong f p ⊳ refl (f a)